Coronavirus – FAQs on managing a safe return to work

 Yes, potentially.
 You need to assess the risks presented by your own workplace to your own employees, as well as contractors and visitors, and you may need to put in place additional controls or measures to mitigate them.
 The guidance is not the same as the law so your legal duties will continue alongside, and in addition to, the guidance.

-Should we be consulting employees or their representatives about the health and safety aspects of reopening or re-occupancy plans?
+Should we consult employees or their representatives about our workplace safety plans?

 The first step is to check your health and safety policy to see if it says how you will engage with employees.
 Depending on any existing commitments in your policy, you may want to organise a body of employee representatives for this and other purposes - see our insight article on whether employers should set up a standing body for collective consultation.
 There is no set process for conducting elections and you might simply start by asking for volunteers.